ljegal/league-of-legends-analysis/README.md

   frameborder="0"
 ></iframe>

-The histogram shows that the distribution of wards placed per minute basically normal, with most teams placing around 3 wards per minute
+The histogram shows that the distribution of wards placed per minute is basically normal, with most teams placing around 3 wards per minute

 ## Bivariate Analysis
 I performed bivariate analysis on the wards placed per minute and result statistics in the dataset to visualize the difference in the wards placed per minute between winning teams and losing teams.